fipenly/awesome-fivem/README.md

 - [ox_inventory](https://github.com/CommunityOx/ox_inventory) - A robust inventory solution for FiveM, implementing items, weapons, shops, and much more to support a wide range of gameplay scenarios.

-- [fivem-appearance](https://github.com/pedr0fontoura/fivem-appearance) - A flexible player customization script for FiveM.
+- [minimal-hud](https://github.com/ThatMadCap/minimal-hud) - A Minimal HUD Built using Preact/Tailwind CSS.
+Standalone with optional support for many frameworks and allows for easy setup for a custom framework.

 - [npwd](https://github.com/project-error/npwd) - NPWD is a FiveM phone resource written entirely in TypeScript and React.